Nutrition and Dietetics

 - Independent professional practice.

-To attain the Bachelor’s in Nutrition and Dietetics degree, you must complete the following requirements:
+To attain the Bachelor of Science in Nutrition and Dietetics degree, students must complete the following requirements:

-- Obtain a minimum experience of 2080 hours in the dietetic internship, divided into 520 hours in each rotation: Hospital Nutrition, Hospital Food Service Management, Community Nutrition and Food and Nutrition Promotion.
+4. Completing 2,080 hours of supervised practice divided into four rotations (520 hours each) in (1) Hospital Nutrition, (2) Hospital Food Service Management, (3) Community Nutrition, and (4) Food and Nutrition Promotion.

 The Capstone Project is a culminating requirement for graduation.
 These projects provide students with the experience of applying acquired knowledge and skills to the needs of society, with a focus on sustainability.